 The Board believes that the composition of the Audit Committee reflects financial literacy and expertise.
 Currently, all three members of the Audit Committee have been determined by the Board to be "financially literate" as such terms are defined under NI 52-110 - Audit Committees ("NI 52-110").
 Messrs.
 MacDonald and Chalk are considered to be independent within the meaning of NI 52-110.
-Mr. Yip is not considered to be independent as he served as the CFO of the Company within the last three years.
+Mr. Yip is not considered to be independent as he served as the CFO of the Company within the last three years (Mr. Yip will be independent in June 2024).
 For the purposes of NI 52-110, an individual is financially literate if he or she has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the issuer's financial statements.